sjl/.plan/README.markdown

   `telnet silt.stevelosh.com` to play what I've got so far.
 It's not much though -- really just the basic terrain/height generation for now.
 But it's a start.
+* Played around a bit with [cl-ecs][] but quickly ran into a use case it doesn't really cover.
+In true Lisp fashion I decided to roll my own entity/component system and got something hacked together enough to work for now.